South Korea Bucket List – the complete list of things worth doing

 Gamcheon Village Busan

-Filled with beautiful photo spots, colorful streets, and buildings, but also pretty and popular cafes, there is no way you will get bored in either one of these cultural villages.
+Filled with beautiful photo spots, colorful streets, buildings, and pretty and popular cafes, there is no way you will get bored in either one of these cultural villages.

 Cross the Red Bridge in Paju